 While Outland Entertainment isn’t currently open to general submissions, we are always really eager to look for new talent—and we’re especially eager to expand our novel offerings to better represent diverse voices.
 To this end, I am participating in this year’s #DVpit, alongside editor Alana Joli Abbott, to represent Outland Entertainment.
 Each of us has written up our Manuscript Wish List (#MSWL) and tweeted out our short versions, but here they are… Read More

-From Setera Silence Originally published August 8, 2014 Updated note: My great-uncle, Peter Setera, was a barnstormer and in 1928, at the age of 33, he went up in flames as he hit the ground.
+Originally published August 8, 2014 Updated note: My great-uncle, Peter Setera, was a barnstormer and in 1928, at the age of 33, he went up in flames as he hit the ground.
 My dad’s a librarian, so I get lots of fun facts 🙂 For the past two weeks, my work has been consumed with aviation.
-Research, profiles, aircraft engine facts…I feel like I could rattle on about F-16s… Read More
+Research, profiles, aircraft engine facts…I feel like I could rattle on about F-16s and C-130s at… Read More

 I’m familiar with Sunny Moraine’s fiction and have followed their publications on Apex, Nightmare, and Shimmer.
 Additionally, I’ve worked with them professionally, and their editorial work is great (highly recommend).
 Singing With All My Skin and Bone has been on my backlist to conquer since it first published from Undertow Publications and I couldn’t be more happy with the collection.
 It has everything I wanted: Moraine’s work all in one place where… Read More